msohn1/movieReview/README.md

 >
 **Group Members:** Justin Pham (jpham04), Alex Dong (adong)
 >
 **App Description:** Allows users to search up movies to see details of the movie and read reviews left by previous users.
 Users can submit their review through the website to allow other users to view.
+The reviews are stored in the MongoDB and are accessed when user's are clicking to see a movie's details.
 >
 **Website Link:** [https://moviereview-0crp.onrender.com](https://moviereview-0crp.onrender.com)
 >